Madame X (1929 film): Production

 The story had been filmed in 1920 by Goldwyn Pictures with Pauline Frederick in the lead role.
 When Goldwyn merged with two other film studios to become MGM in 1924, the studio inherited the screen rights to the story.

 No music is heard under the opening or closing credits of Madame X, as studios at the time expected local theater musicians to provide live accompaniment to the credits.
 Because keyboardists and orchestras were still working in the theaters in the late 1920s providing music for silent films still in distribution, live music was seen as a way to make the screening more of a special event and not a purely canned presentation.

 Barrymore consciously avoided the song-and-dance formula that dominated early sound pictures, treating Madame X as a dramatic play.
 To emphasize the film's credentials as a serious drama and avoid any music-hall associations, MGM premiered the film in New York City's Sam H. Harris Theater, a legitimate stage venue that was rented for the occasion.

 Reception

 Critics praised the film as "the most intelligent, original, and absorbing talking picture yet made," with Ruth Chatterton getting special commendation.
 The film was considered for Academy Awards for Best Director (Barrymore) and Best Actress (Chatterton).
 However, these were not official nominations because the practice of nominating finalists for the awards had not yet been adopted.

-The film was also noted for addressing the topic of alcoholism, namely the addiction to absinthe that contribute to the ruin of Jacqueline's life.
+The film was also noted for addressing the topic of alcoholism, namely the addiction to absinthe that contributes to the ruin of Jacqueline's life.